rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 </html>
 ```

-Unforunately it seems they were not accepted.
-Returning back to enumerating more about the production server, the `userData` field in an EC2 instance is normally used to contain a script that it runs after it is started, which can viewed like so:
+Unforunately it seemed they were not accepted.
+Returning back to enumerating more about the production server, the `userData` field in an EC2 instance is normally used to contain a script that is executed after it is started, which can viewed like so:

 ```bash
 sh-5.2# aws ec2 describe-instance-attribute --instance-id i-02602bf0cf92a4ee1 --attribute userData